2019 Cyprus rape allegation case: Famagusta District Court

 The teenager's trial resumed on 15 October 2019.
 On 28 November, the trial judge Michalis Papathansidi rejected the defence's claim of a forced confession and defended the police investigators who had conducted investigation.
 He ruled the defendant an "unreliable witness", claiming that she had provided the police with "contradictory, inconsistent, exaggerated and inflated" versions of the night of the alleged crime.
 The judge also dismissed the defence witnesses as unreliable and rejected the testimony of expert witnesses from the UK, including a forensic linguistic expert's testimony that the woman's confession was unlikely to have been written by a native English speaker.
 The trial proceeded with the testimony of police officers who had spoken to her on the night she had reported the alleged sexual assaults.

 On 3 December 2019, the court heard the defendant's testimony, who maintained that she had been gang-raped by the Israeli youths and that she had been coerced by police into dropping the rape allegations.
 The case concluded on 6 December with testimony by defence witness, well-known pathologist Marios Matsakis.
 On 12 December, the defendant was told that she would have to remain in Cyprus over Christmas, with the final judgment expected on 30 December.
 On 30 December, the court found the defendant guilty of causing public mischief with her sentencing date set for 7 January 2020.
 In response, the defence said that they would appeal the verdict.

 On 4 January 2020, the Famagusta District Court released their 70-page verdict defending their guilty verdict in response to criticism of the court's handling of the case from both Cyprus and abroad.
-On 7 January, Judge Papathanasiou sentenced the young woman to a four month suspended sentence, with the defendant being allowed to leave Cyprus.
+On 7 January, Judge Papathanasiou sentenced the young woman to a four-month suspended sentence, with the defendant being allowed to leave Cyprus.
 In response, the defence announced that they would be appealing the conviction at the Supreme Court of Cyprus, a process expected to take several years.

+Supreme Court of Cyprus

-In mid September 2021, the defendant's lawyers lodged an appeal against her four month sentence at the Supreme Court of Cyprus, arguing that her confession was extracted under duress in the absence of a translator or lawyer.
+In mid September 2021, the defendant's lawyers lodged an appeal against her four-month sentence at the Supreme Court of Cyprus, arguing that her confession was extracted under duress in the absence of a translator or lawyer.

 On 31 January 2022, the Supreme Court of Cyprus overturned her conviction, ruling that she had not received a fair trial.

-The Times of Israel reported that the Supreme Court agreed with the defendant's lawyers that the trial process had been “manifestly unfair” and the judge’s “interruptions and interventions were unjustified and inadmissible.”
+The Times of Israel reported that the Supreme Court agreed with the defendant's lawyers that the trial process had been “manifestly unfair” and the judge's “interruptions and interventions were unjustified and inadmissible.”

 One of the defendant's lawyers called the decision a “watershed moment” for his client and for those who have found themselves in similar situations.

+European Court of Human Rights and aftermath

+On 27 February 2025, the European Court of Human Rights ruled that Cypriot authorities failed to conduct a proper investigation into the case.

 Reactions

-The Ayia Napa rape allegation case attracted considerable media coverage and commentary in the British and international news media.
+The Ayia Napa rape allegation case attracted considerable media coverage and commentary in the British, Israeli, and international news media.